OWASP/www-chapter-indian-institute-of-technology-patna/index.md

 ## Community

-You can join our [Discord server](https://discord.gg/J3WUmK3wPK) and our channel on [OWASP's Slack](https://owasp.slack.com/) for discussions relevant to application security and the working of this chapter.
+You can join our [Meetup group](https://www.meetup.com/meetup-group-owaspiitp/) to get updates about our upcoming events.
+You can also join our [Discord server](https://discord.gg/J3WUmK3wPK) and our channel on [OWASP's Slack](https://owasp.slack.com/) for discussions relevant to application security and the working of this chapter.

 We also encourage you to [become a member](https://owasp.org/membership/) or consider a [donation](https://owasp.org/donate/) to support OWASP's ongoing work.